3410 Transfer from One MCO to Another

 • close the HEART case record.

-3440 Transfer from Community Care for Aged and Disabled Services to STAR Kids
+3440 Transfer from Community Care Services Eligibility to STAR Kids

-For individuals entering STAR Kids through the Medically Dependent Children Program (MDCP), PSU staff coordinate the termination of CCAD services with the §1915(c) Medicaid waiver or CCAD case worker.
-This ensures the individual does not experience a break in services and does not receive concurrent services through CCAD services.
+PSU staff must coordinate the termination of Community Care Services Eligibility (CCSE) with the CCSE case worker for individuals entering STAR Kids through the Medically Dependent Children Program (MDCP).
+This ensures the individual does not experience a break in services and does not receive concurrent services through CCSE services.

-CCAD services are terminated by the CCAD case worker no later than the day prior to MDCP enrollment.
-This is crucial since no MDCP member may receive CCAD and MDCP services on the same day.
+CCSE services are terminated by the CCSE case worker in the Service Authorization System Online (SASO) by the day before MDCP enrollment.
+This is crucial since no MDCP member may receive CCSE and MDCP services on the same day.